codeboost/bea/README.md

 	};

 For example, bea::Convert<int> does conversions from/to type int, bea::Convert<cv::Size> does conversions from cv::Size.
-BeaGen will generate the conversion functions for the types defined in the .bea file.
+Bea will generate the conversion functions for the types defined in the .bea file.
 All conversions must be defined within the 'bea' namespace.